oliverwilms/audit-consolidator/README.md

 I like to export audit data from each IRIS instance and consolidate audit data into ONE database table to run queries against the consolidated audit data.

-## Command to run Audit Export Task now AND schgedule to run it daily
+## Command to run Audit Export Task now AND schedule the task to run it daily

 %SYS>w ##class(otw.audit.AuditExportTask).RunNow()
 1